Hedychium coronarium: Cultivation

 It is cultivated in warm temperate and subtropical regions of the world as an ornamental.
 In China it is cultivated for use in medicine and production of aromatic oil, due to the strong characteristic fragrance of the flowers, said to be reminiscent of jasmine.

+In the UK, it has received the Royal Horticultural Society's Award of Garden Merit.

 Hardiness

 It is evergreen in warmer climates, but deciduous in mild winter temperate regions of North America and Europe.
 In the UK it is rated by the Royal Horticultural Society as hardy down to -5 C in mild or coastal areas (H3).

+India

+It is also grown in state Tripura, the Northeastern region of India and is known as Khumpui.
+Hedychium coronarium is regarded sacred and is mentioned in folk tales of the Tripuri people.

 Cuba

 Hedychium coronarium is the national flower of Cuba, where it is known as mariposa (literally "butterfly") due to its shape.
 Women used to adorn themselves with these fragrant flowers in Spanish colonial times; because of the intricate structure of the inflorescence, women hid and carried secret messages important to the independence cause under it.
 The plant has become naturalized in the cool rainy mountains in Sierra del Rosario, Pinar del Rio Province in the west, the Escambray Mountains in the center of the island, and in the Sierra Maestra in the very east of it.